Highland Park distillery

-Highland Park distillery is the second northernmost single malt Scotch whisky distillery in Scotland (Kimbland distillery on Sanday being 22 miles further north), located in Kirkwall on the Orkney Islands.
+Highland Park distillery is an Island single malt Scotch whisky distillery located in Kirkwall on the Orkney Islands,Scotland.
+It is the northernmost single malt Scotch whisky distillery.

 History

 Highland Park distillery was founded by Magnus Eunson, a butcher and church officer by day and illicit distiller and whisky smuggler by night.
 In 1798 he was caught illegally distilling whisky on the site.
 In 1826, nearly 30 years later, Highland Park received an official licence to distill whisky.
 The name of the distillery does not refer to the Scottish Highlands, but rather to the fact that the distillery was founded on an area called 'High Park' distinguished from a lower area nearby.

+In 1937, Highland Park distillery was sold to James Grant & Sons of Glasgow.

+In 1979, the distillery was purchased by The Edrington Group, that also owned The Macallan distillery.

-In February 2023, Highland Park released a 54-year-old Single Malt Scotch whisky to celebrate Highland Park’s 225th anniversary.
+In February 2023, Highland Park released a 54-year-old Single Malt Scotch whisky to celebrate Highland Park's 225th anniversary.

 Production

 The distilling process at Highland Park is the same as that used at other distilleries.

 Highland Park uses the local peat, which contains a higher proportion of heather than many other peats.
 The whisky is aged in sherry casks made of either American or European oak, purchased from Oloroso sherry producers in Spain.